List of Coronation Street characters introduced in 2006: Mr. Griffin

 Mr. Griffin is the Head Teacher at Weatherfield High who commonly appears in storylines concerning David Platt (Jack P. Shepherd) in 2006 when he began to play truant from school and when he claimed that he was being bullied by three lads the year above him, whose names he revealed under pressure from Griffin.
 He appears throughout 2007, when he has a meeting with Cilla Battersby-Brown (Wendi Peters) regarding her terminal cancer diagnosis and how it had affected her son, Chesney Brown (Sam Ashton) at school, and again when he visits the Platt family home, 8 Coronation Street after David set fire to one of his exam papers.
 He appeared again two years later when Chesney's sister Fiz Brown (Jennie McAlpine) was about to punch Kenzie Judd (Jack Cooper) for bullying him.

 After a seven-year absence, Mr Griffin reappeared on 30 September 2016 at a meeting to deal with Lauren (Shannon Flynn) for bullying Bethany Platt (Lucy Fallon).
 Mr. Griffin returns in 2020 in a meeting with Dev Alahan (Jimmi Harkishin) regarding a fight involving Aadi Alahan (Adam Hussain) and Corey Brent (Maximus Evans).
 Where Dev announces he is taking both Asha Alahan (Tanisha Gorey) and Aadi out of Weatherfield High and is moving them both to Oak Hill.

+Maureen Tully

+Maureen Tully, portrayed by Susan Brown, is the mother of Sean Tully (Antony Cotton).
+She first appeared on 26 June 2006 following the departure of her husband, Brian Tully (Tim Healy), whom she told Sean was his father.
+However, she later reveals that Sean's biological father is a man named Paul Jones, a plumber who Maureen met at a dance.
+Before Brown's first appearance, Kris Green from Digital Spy teased the paternity revelations.
+He said: "The next couple of weeks are hard for Sean as he has to deal with more than just getting to know his father - there's a shocking revelation in store..."
+Maureen Tully is Brown's second role in Coronation Street after playing series regular Andrea Clayton in 1985, a role that was subsequently recast to Irene Skillington when the character was reintroduced in 2000.